arbor-sim/arbor/doc/tutorial/network_ring_mpi.rst

 The hardware context
 ********************

+The configuration of the :py:class:`arbor.context` will need to be changed to reflect the change in hardware.
+First of all, we scrap setting `threads="avail_threads"` and instead use `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface#Overview>`_ to distribute the work over nodes, cores and threads.

 Step **(12)** uses the Arbor-built-in :py:class:`MPI communicator <arbor.mpi_comm>`, which is identical to the ``MPI_COMM_WORLD`` communicator you'll know if you are familiar with MPI.
 The :py:class:`arbor.context` takes a communicator for its ``mpi`` parameter.
 Note that you can also pass in communicators created with ``mpi4py``.